APA Format Paper: Step-by-Step Guide (With Free Template)

 Webpage: National Institute of Mental Health.
 (2024, March 15).
 Topic of the page in sentence case.
 Website Name. https://www.example.com/page

-Notice the pattern: sentence case for article and book titles (only capitalize the first word and proper nouns), title case and italics for journal names, italics for book titles and standalone webpage titles.
+Notice the pattern: sentence case for article and book titles, title case and italics for journal names, italics for book titles.

 Common APA Format Mistakes#

 Wrong margins.
 Word defaults to 1.25-inch left and right margins.
 APA requires 1 inch.
-Students who never change the default lose points on every paper they submit.
+Students who never change the default lose points on every paper.

 Running head on a student paper.
-APA 7 dropped the running head requirement for student papers.
-If you are using an old template or following a guide that references APA 6th edition, your title page is wrong.
-Student papers in APA 7 have page numbers only, no running head.
+APA 7 dropped this requirement for student papers.
+If you are using an old template or a guide that references APA 6th edition, your title page is wrong.

 No hanging indent on references.
 Every reference entry needs a hanging indent.
-If your references are flush left with no indent, or if every line is indented, the formatting is wrong.
 First line flush left, subsequent lines indented 0.5 inches.

 Mixing 6th and 7th edition rules.
-Old guides are everywhere.
-If your template includes “Running head:” on the title page or puts the author note above the institutional affiliation, you are looking at a 6th edition format.
-APA 7 changed both of these.
+If your template includes “Running head:” on the title page or puts the author note above the institutional affiliation, you are looking at 6th edition format.
+APA 7 changed both.

 APA Format for Different Paper Types#

-The page setup, margins, font, spacing, and heading rules are identical regardless of what kind of paper you are writing in APA style.
-Student paper assignments, research manuscripts, and professional submissions all follow the same core formatting.
-What changes between paper types is the body structure.
+The page setup, margins, font, spacing, and heading rules are identical regardless of paper type.
+What changes is the body structure:

-Term paper or essay (APA term paper format).
-Uses the same formatting but organizes the body around your argument rather than a research methodology.
-Sections might be thematic (Background, Analysis, Implications) rather than following the Method/Results/Discussion structure.
+Term paper or essay.
+Organizes the body around your argument.
+Sections might be thematic rather than following Method/Results/Discussion.

-Literature review or APA summary format.
-Organizes the body around themes or findings from existing research rather than reporting new data.
-Heading structure follows the themes you identify.
+Literature review.
+Organizes around themes from existing research rather than reporting new data.

-Thesis or dissertation (APA thesis format).
-Longer works follow APA formatting for margins, spacing, headings, and references, but your university will have additional requirements for front matter (approval page, dedication, table of contents) and possibly different margin settings for binding.
-The APA style dissertation format provides the foundation, but always check your graduate school’s thesis handbook for institution-specific rules.
+Thesis or dissertation.
+Follows APA formatting for margins, spacing, headings, and references, but your university will have additional requirements for front matter and possibly different margin settings for binding.

-Manuscript for publication (APA manuscript format).
-If you are submitting to a journal, use the professional paper format (not the student format).
+Manuscript for publication.
+Use the professional paper format (not the student format).
 This includes a running head, author note, and abstract.
-Check the specific journal’s submission guidelines for any additional requirements.

 Free APA Template Word Download#

-We built a free APA 7 template Word document configured to APA student paper format standards.
-Everything is pre-set so the APA paper format Word users need is ready to go: margins, font, spacing, heading styles, title page layout, and reference page with hanging indent.
-You do not need to configure anything manually.
+We built a free APA 7 template Word document configured to student paper format standards.
+Everything is pre-set: margins, font, spacing, heading styles, title page layout, and reference page with hanging indent.

 This APA format Word document includes:

-This APA 7 word template works in Microsoft Word 2016 and later and in Google Docs.
+The template works in Microsoft Word 2016 and later and in Google Docs.
 To use it in Google Docs, upload the .docx to your Drive and open with Docs.
-If you need an APA style student paper template or an APA example student paper to see how it all fits together, this is it.
+This is a student paper template; for the professional paper format (journal submission), APA provides one on their site at apastyle.apa.org.

 Download the Free APA 7 Template (.docx)